Working with the Industry Traceback Group

 The ITG regularly traces back calls based on requests from law enforcement and government partners.
 The calls the ITG traces back run the gamut from high-volume fraud campaigns to telephony denial-of-service attacks against public safety and other critical entities to spoofed calls posing safety-of-life threats.
 The traceback process can overcome spoofing to identify the source of illegal robocalls.

 Please note that there are limits to the number of tracebacks the ITG can run, and therefore the ITG cannot guarantee that it will conduct every traceback requested of it.
-For more guidance on submitting traceback requests, please see here.
+For more guidance on submitting traceback requests, please click the link below:

 If you would like to submit a subpoena, civil investigative demand, or other legal process, please send to firstname.lastname@example.org.